 7. Fall off the wagon

 This is going to happen, you are going to fall off the wagon.
-It happens to me once in a while, don’t worry about it.
+It happens to me once in a while; don’t worry about it.
 Maybe your prioritization is wrong.
-All I can really say, is re-evaluate your idea’s prioritization and the ideas in the In Progress column.
+All I can really say is to re-evaluate your ideas’ prioritization and the ideas in the In Progress column.

 8. Finish